edwd42/chart-o-rama/README.md

 Another challenge I ran into was Content Security Policy (CSP), which prevents the page from loading data after hitting the API.
 So I rolled back to my last known good commit and trying again, this time with CSP-aware diligence.

 I was able to overcome the CSP issues with the help of this [REST API Tutorial]REST API](https://www.djamware.com/post/5d8d7fc10daa6c77eed3b2f2/angular-8-tutorial-rest-api-and-httpclient-examples#setup-angular-httpclient).
-I am always greatful to the many authors out there that help me out of a difficult challenge.
+I am always greatful to the many authors out there that help me out of a difficult spot.

 Add chart.js - It's easy to get started with Chart.js.
 All that's required is the script included in your page along with a single <canvas> node to render the chart.